 Specific features: 10 memory presets, LCD display, antenna

-The Sangean CL-100 weather radio employs S.A.M.E. technology, this allowing you to set multiple locations to receive alerts for.
+Description: The Sangean CL-100 Radio employs S.A.M.E. technology, this allowing you to set multiple locations to receive alerts for.
 You can store about 25 different county codes for alerts and you can save the latest 20 messages in the radio memory.
 This product also broadcasts NOAA reports on severe weather warnings, civil emergencies, and other hazard alerts.

 There is an LCD screen and you can use specific buttons to scroll through the past alerts, to make sure you didn’t miss anything important.
 Visually or hearing impaired people can connect special devices that will help them interpret the alerts and messages.